lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ## Example Public Keys {#example-public}

 The following is the ML-DSA-44 public key corresponding to the private key in the previous section.
+The textual encoding {{RFC7468}} is followed by the so-called "pretty print"; the public keys are the same.

 ~~~
 {::include ./examples/ML-DSA-44.pub}